 Estimated read time: 4 mins, 22 secs

 Earning a six-figure salary is a common goal for many business-driven individuals.
-Generally, people assume that breaking the $100,000-per-year threshold goes hand in hand with financial stability.
-But in reality, more families are realizing that six figures don’t guarantee the same quality of life they used to.
+Generally, people assume that breaking the $100,000-per-year threshold goes hand-in-hand with financial stability.
+But in reality, more families are realizing that six figures doesn’t guarantee the same quality of life it used to.
 It may have been possible to live lavishly on a six-figure income back in the 80’s or 90’s, but that just isn’t the case in the 21st Century.
 So what factors play into this shift in financial security and how does the LIMU Experience address this trend?

 YOU MAKE MORE, YOU SPEND MORE